Como tratar a dor no pescoço

 How do you treat chronic neck pain?

-Chronic pain can sometimes lead to reduced fitness and muscle weakness, which may worsen symptoms over time.
-Gradually increasing activity levels can help rebuild strength and confidence.
+Over time, chronic pain can lead to reduced fitness, muscle weakness, and fear of movement, which may worsen symptoms.
+Gradually increasing activity levels can help rebuild strength, mobility, and confidence.

-If chronic neck pain is affecting your mood or daily life, speaking with a healthcare professional may also be useful.
+If chronic neck pain is affecting your sleep, mood, work, or daily activities, it may help to speak with a healthcare professional for further advice and support.

 How to tell if neck pain is serious?